renegaed/usenet/sabToCouchpotato/README.md

 Set Force Every -> `0` (disabled)

 #Additional Notes
-Occasionally when Sickbeard/Sickrage is updated the symlinking to sabToCouchpotato.bash is removed and you will need to manually symlink it again.
-This is rare but worth noting.
+If you update Sickbeard/Sickrage the symlinking to sabToCouchpotato.bash is removed and you will need to manually symlink it again.